Edward Walsh (diplomat): United States ambassador to Ireland (2025–present)

 On December 14, 2024, President-elect Donald Trump announced Walsh’s nomination as the United States Ambassador to Ireland.
 The announcement was made via Trump’s Truth Social platform.
 Trump described Walsh as a “Champion Golfer” and a valuable “asset” for the ambassadorship.

 Walsh was confirmed by the United States Senate on 4 June 2025, by a vote of 57 to 38, receiving the support of seven Democrats.
 He was sworn in to office by Secretary of State Marco Rubio in a ceremony in the Oval Office on June 19, 2025.
-He presented his credentials to President Michael D. Higgins on July 1, 2025.
+He presented his credentials to Irish President Michael D. Higgins on July 1, 2025.

 Personal life

-Walsh lives in Bedminster, New Jersey.
-While he is an active golfer and community leader, additional details about his family life remain undisclosed.
+Prior to his appointment as ambassador, Walsh lived in Bedminster, New Jersey.
 He is of Irish descent.